Bamboo rice. Photo courtesy Lotus Foods.

 Calasparra rice is a short grain rice that has been grown for centuries, around the town of Calasparra in the Murcia region of southeast Spain.
 It is the principal rice used for paella.
 Its longer growing cycle produces kernels that are exceptionally dehydrated and ready to absorb broth, sauce, etc. The finest level of rice grown in Calasparra is Bomba rice.

-Calrose rice is a medium-grain rice developed at the Rice Experiment Station at the University of California at Davis (“U.C.
-Davis”) from the japonica variety.
+Calrose rice is a medium-grain rice developed at the Rice Experiment Station at the University of California at Davis (U.C.
+Davis) from the japonica variety.
+It was developed to deliver the best flavor when grown in the northern California climate.
 The cooked grains are softer, moist, sticky and absorb flavor well.
 Calrose is an all-purpose table rice as well as a rice for specialty Mediterranean and Asian cuisine such as paella, risotto, pilaf and rice bowls.
 The cooked grains are soft and stick together, making it good for use in sushi (most sushi restaurants use Calrose).
 Calrose is now grown extensively in the Pacific Rim and Australia.

 Calasparra rice is available from LaTienda.com.

 Carnaroli is the most prized of all Italian rices, is a “superfino” Italian rice used to make risotto.
 It is produced in Novara and Vercelli, two towns in the area between Milan and Turin in northwest Italy, and today is also grown at the foothills of the Andes Mountains in South America.
-It is prized for its bold white kernel, uniform starch release and firmness—each grain maintains its distinct shape in the risotto while continuously absorbing liquid, producing an exceptionally creamy result.
-See also Arborio Rice and Vialone Nano.
+It is prized for its bold white kernel, uniform starch release and firmness—each grain maintains its distinct shape in the risotto while continuously absorbing liquid, producing the creamiest risottos.
+See also arborio rice and vialone nano.

 Converted rice is pressure-steamed and dried before it is milled (husked), which causes the grains to absorb nutrients from the husk.
 This partially compensates for the removal of the bran and the germ, so is a good choice for people who want more nutritious rice but don’t want to eat brown rice.
 It has the same color and flavor as white rice.